constancelinwf/ga_projects/job_recommender_based_on_mbti/README.md

 - processed_posts: posts that have undergone EDA

 Linkedin dataset
-- job_title: job role of a currently employed Linkedin user
+- job_title: job role of a currently employed Linkedin user/ synthetically created job title
 - posts: written by user or synthetically created post reflective of job title
 - processed_posts: posts that have undergone EDA